Randomised enumeration of small witnesses using a decision oracle: Application to counting

 \section{Application to counting}

-There is a close relationship between the problems of counting and enumerating all witnesses in a self-contained $k$-witness problem, since any enumeration algorithm can very easily be adapted into an algorithm that simply counts the witnesses.
-However, in the case that the number $N$ of witnesses is large, an enumeration algorithm necessarily takes time at least $O(N)$, whereas we might hope for much better if our goal is simply to determine the total number of witnesses.
+There is a close relationship between the problems of counting and enumerating all witnesses in a $k$-witness problem, since any enumeration algorithm can very easily be adapted into an algorithm that counts the witnesses instead of listing them.
+However, in the case that the number $N$ of witnesses is large, an enumeration algorithm necessarily takes time at least $\Omega(N)$, whereas we might hope for much better if our goal is simply to determine the total number of witnesses.

 The family of self-contained $k$-witness problems studied here includes subgraph problems, whose parameterised complexity from the point of view of counting has been a rich topic for research in recent years \cite{flum04,connected,bddlayers,radu13,radu14,treewidth,even}.
 Many such counting problems, including those whose decision problem belongs to FPT, are known to be \#W[1]-complete (see \cite{flumgrohe} for background on the theory of parameterised counting complexity).
+Positive results in this setting typically exploit structural properties of the graphs involved (e.g. small treewidth) to design (approximate) counting algorithms for inputs with these properties, avoiding any dependence on $N$ \cite{alon08,arvind02,connected}.

-In this section we demonstrate how our enumeration algorithms can be adapted to give efficient (randomised) algorithms to solve the counting version of a self-contained $k$-witness problem \emph{when the total number of witnesses is small}.
+In this section we demonstrate how our enumeration algorithms can be adapted to give efficient (randomised) algorithms to solve the counting version of a self-contained $k$-witness problem \emph{whenever the total number of witnesses is small}.
 This complements the fact that a simple random sampling algorithm can be used for \emph{approximate} counting when the number of witnesses is very large \cite[Lemma 3.4]{treewidth}, although there remain many situations which are not covered by either result.

 We begin with the case in which we assume access to a deterministic oracle for the decision problem.